LocalT0aster/syncplay-docker/README.md

     --disable-chat --motd='Hello' --password='PASSWD'
 ```

-Sometimes we need to restart the server, it is necessary to persist Syncplay at this time, which means that the room data will be saved to disk.
+Sometimes, we need to restart the server, it is necessary to persist Syncplay at this time, which means that the room data will be saved to disk.
 You need to choose a working directory to save them, such as `/etc/syncplay/` , execute the following command, the data will be saved to the `rooms.db` file.

 ```bash
 $ docker run -d --net=host         \